 RANDOM IDENTITIES

-After working for Armani and Prada and his stellar tenure as the Creative Director at Yves Saint Laurent and then at Ermenegildo Zegna, the celebrated fashion designer Stefano Pilati launched his first independent project: Random Identities.
+After working for Armani and Prada, and his stellar tenure as the Creative Director at Yves Saint Laurent and then at Ermenegildo Zegna, the celebrated fashion designer Stefano Pilati launched his first independent project: Random Identities.
 The line’s signature stark silhouettes, monochromatic palette and rigid cuts – accompanied by footwear capsules made in collaboration with Birkenstock and with Li-Ning sneakers – caused a furore at Pitti Uomo 97.
-A/W 20-21 saw novel oversized shapes for the suit (realized in bold colors such as yellow and orange), fluid coats, bomber jackets and pants with a military attitude, yet in soft and luxurious fabrics; all of this garnished with a slight touch of gender ambiguity – think cinched waists, sheer tops and provocative .
-“This ‘power of silence’ is in direct contrast to the disruptive maximalism and its insistence on creating generations of ‘aspiration’ which I find obsolete, inelegant and counterproductive” Pilati explained.
+A/W 20-21 saw novel oversized shapes for the suit (realized in bold colors such as yellow and orange), fluid coats, bomber jackets and pants with a military attitude, yet in soft and luxurious fabrics; all of this garnished with a slight touch of gender ambiguity – think cinched waists, sheer tops and provocative accessories.
+“This ‘power of silence’ is in direct contrast to the disruptive maximalism and its insistence on creating generations of ‘aspiration’ which I find obsolete, inelegant and counterproductive,” Pilati explained.
 The label retails at Dover Street Market and SSense.

 www.instagram.com/randomidentities